akashdeep023/Next-Coding/README.md

     -   **action**: a reference to the `function` that was passed to the parent `<form>`'s action `prop`

 -   We'll use `"pending"` to disable our submit `button` while the form is being processed

+### Form validation with useActionState

+-   `useActionState` is a React hook that allows us to update state based on the `result` of a `form action`
+-   It is particularly helpful for handling `form validation` and `error` messages